Beverly Hills, California: County, state and federal representation

-New and Existing Laws
+New and existing laws

 On January 1, 2022, Beverly Hills became the first city in America to ban the sale of all tobacco products.
 Smoking lounges and hotels are exempt from the new law.
-The city council passed the law in June 2021.
+The city council enacted the law in June 2021.
 Flavored tobacco was already banned.

+Politics

+In the 2024 Los Angeles County District Attorney election, a significant majority of Beverly Hills voters, 73.51% (13,126 votes), voted for Nathan Hochman, whereas only 17.17% (3,077 votes) backed George Gascón.

+In the 2024 Election for California's 36th congressional district, 44.67% (7,978 voters) of Beverly Hills backed Melissa Toomim, whereas 43.71% (7,806 voters) of the city voted for the incumbent, Ted Lieu.

 Education

-Beverly Hills is served by Beverly Hills Unified School District, which includes two kindergarten-through-fifth-grade schools (Hawthorne and Horace Mann), one middle school (Beverly Vista) and Beverly Hills High School.
+Beverly Hills is served by Beverly Hills Unified School District, which includes two kindergarten-through-fifth-grade schools (El Rodeo and Horace Mann), one middle school (Beverly Vista) and Beverly Hills High School.
 One alternative school, Moreno High School, shares its campus with the aforementioned Beverly Hills High School.

 Beverly Hills also has several private schools.
 Good Shepherd School, a PreK-8 school, is a part of the Roman Catholic Archdiocese of Los Angeles.
 Other private schools include Harkham Hillel Hebrew Academy.

 Infrastructure

 The Beverly Hills Police Department and the Beverly Hills Fire Department serve as emergency response agencies for the city.

 The Los Angeles County Department of Health Services SPA 5 West Area Health Office serves Beverly Hills.
 The department operates the Simms/Mann Health and Wellness Center in Santa Monica, serving Beverly Hills.

 The United States Postal Service operates the Beverly Hills Post Office at 325 North Maple Drive, the Crescent Post Office at 323 North Crescent Drive, the Beverly Post Office at 312 South Beverly Drive, and the Eastgate Post Office at 8383 Wilshire Boulevard.
 The former Beverly Hills Post Office was listed on the National Register of Historic Places on January 11, 1985.